Micro-company tax

 Income tax for small businesses : micro-company tax

-Companies having chosen this regime will have to declare and pay, each quarter, a tax equal to 1% of their income (and not of their profit).
+Companies having chosen this regime will have to declare and pay, each quarter, a tax equals to 3% of their income (and not of their profit) or even 1% if turnover is lower than 60.000 EUR.

 However, companies have the possibility of preferring the profit tax regime, at the rate of 16% of profit (and not of income).

-Is the micro-enterprise regime fiscally more attractive than the profit tax regime?
+Is the micro-enterprise regime more attractive than the profit tax regime?

 That actually depends on the situation and on the profitability of the company: an unprofitable company is favored when it is subject to corporate tax, while a very profitable company is favored when it is subject to micro-company income tax.